 Argentina also presents an interesting option for people seeking second residency and citizenship in South America.
 The country has a bit of a fiery history to the point where some call it the Thailand of Latin America.

 Argentina is also a large country, which is one of the reasons why I like it.
-There’s a lot of regional diversity, so like Mexico, it’s a lot easier to find somewhere that you would actually like to live in the country.
+There’s a lot of regional diversity, so like Mexico, it’s a lot easier to find somewhere that you would actually like to live there.

 It’s also relatively simple to get residency there, and in some cases, you may be able to become an Argentine citizen in as little as two years.